This recipe makes perfect Crispy Roast Potatoes that have a crisp exterior, and a delectable soft, fluffy center.

 - Preheat the oven to 200ºC/400ºF.

-- Wash the potatoes in cold water to remove any extra starch then add them to a large empty pot.
-Boil water enough water to cover the potatoes well (about 2 inches higher than the potatoes) pour over the potatoes, salt the water, and parboil for 5-7 minutes, then drain in a strainer and leave dry.
+- Wash the potatoes in cold water to remove extra starch, then add them to a large pot.
+Boil enough water to cover the potatoes well (about 2 inches higher than the potatoes).
+Pour over the potatoes, salt the water, and parboil for 10 to 15 minutes, then drain in a strainer and leave dry.

 - Once dry, gently shake the strainer to rough up.

-- Add the potatoes into a large bowl.
-Add the oil, salt an pepper, gently stir to coat and transfer to a baking sheet in one layer, and add the fresh thyme.
+- Add the potatoes to a large bowl.
+Add the oil, salt, and pepper, gently stir to coat, transfer to a baking sheet in one layer, and add the fresh thyme.

 - Transfer to a plate lined with paper towels to drain off any excess oil and serve.